 - Don’t focus on what you think you did wrong, or on the question you didn’t complete.
 Instead, remember how much you did answer and what you know you got right.

-- Try to avoid an exam post-mortem with your friends.
+- Try to avoid a test post-mortem with your friends.
 Going over what you wrote, and comparing your answers to your friend’s answers, can only make you feel anxious.
 It’s too late – you can’t go back and change what you wrote.
-Instead, enjoy the feeling of one more exam ticked off.
+Instead, enjoy the feeling of one more test ticked off.

 - If you do feel you have messed up, talk to family, teachers or friends and talk through your options.
-A re-sit may be possible, or the consequences of a lower mark may not be too drastic.
+It may be possible to re-do the test, a previous assessment may count instead, or the consequences of a lower mark may not be too drastic.

 Good luck everyone.